 - Dysfunctional labor

-One of the things that studies have shown is that fetal head compression can cause a significant drop in blood flow to the brain, even without significant changes in blood pH or in cardiac performance.
-MRIs and other imaging sometimes reveal diffuse cerebral ischemia, though a significant number of infants with obvious brain damage do not have any discernable lesions on neuroimaging.
+Studies have shown that fetal head compression can cause a significant drop in blood flow to the brain, even without significant changes in blood pH or in cardiac performance.
+MRIs and other imaging sometimes reveal diffuse cerebral ischemia, though a significant number of infants with obvious brain damage do not have any discernible lesions on neuroimaging.
 In some cases, infants with neurological damage of this type can be admitted to the well-baby nursery, and brain injury is not suspected until after a baby has begun to miss developmental milestones.

 The Impact of Excessive Uterine Activity on Cerebral Compression